DataTalksClub/data-engineering-zoomcamp/cohorts/2023/week_6_stream_processing/homework.md

 **Please select the statements that are correct **
 - Kafka Node is responsible to store topics
-- Zookeeper is removed form Kafka cluster starting from version 4.0
+- Zookeeper is removed from Kafka cluster starting from version 4.0
 - Retention configuration ensures the messages not get lost over specific period of time.
 - Group-Id ensures the messages are distributed to associated consumers